No. 1 Naomi Osaka finally starts her French Open on Day 3

 Her only first-round exit in 13 appearances at majors came at the French Open two years ago.
 The only 6-0 Grand Slam set she has lost came Tuesday.

-Yet after having a career record of 9-11 on clay entering this season, she had been 7-1 on the slow stuff in 2019.
+Yet after having a career record of 9-11 on clay entering this season, she is 8-1 on the slow stuff in 2019.
 She talked about feeling more and more comfortable on the surface and assured everyone that the abdominal and thumb injuries she’d dealt with in recent weeks were no longer any issue.

-Schmiedlova’s first 30 points came via 18 unforced errors and 12 forced errors by Osaka.
+Schmiedlova’s first 30 points came via 18 unforced errors and 12 forced errors by Osaka — and zero winners of her own.

-In other action on Day 3, 2009 U.S. Open champion Juan Martin del Potro played Grand Slam tennis for the first time since fracturing his right kneecap and moved into the second round at Roland Garros by beating Nicolas Jarry 3-6, 6-2, 6-1, 6-4.

-“My main goal is still the knee, my health.
-And I’m looking forward to (being) 100 percent in the second part of the year,” said the No. 8-seeded del Potro, the runner-up to Novak Djokovic at last year’s U.S. Open.
-“Once I get in good shape again, I can be focused on the result, you know, in different tournaments, different surfaces.
-That’s what I want to think about — not only my knee or my wrist or whatever.”
+By the end, Osaka won despite 38 unforced errors, 24 more than her foe.

 She’ll probably want to play better in her next match, against two-time Australian Open champion and former No. 1 Victoria Azarenka.